Steefuno/GuiParticleEmitter/README.txt

 An implementation of a ParticleEmitter for Guis.
 The object may emit particles on a method call or may be set enabled to emit particles given a rate.

+An example usage of the class is at https://www.roblox.com/games/2443851225/GuiParticleEmitter-Test The ancestry of the scripts is adjusted ingame because Folders are unnecessary and scripts can be descendants of other scripts.

 Subclasses: